EU Licensed4.8/5

 Warnings & Precautions

-Diclofenac should be prescribed and used with care, particularly in patients with cardiovascular, gastrointestinal, or renal risk factors.
+Diclofenac should be used with caution in patients with a history of heart disease, stroke, or significant cardiovascular risk factors.

 Contraindications